MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/prompts/your-first-prompt.md

 ## Invoking a semantic function inline from C#

-It's possible to bypass the need to package your semantic functions explicitly in `skprompt.txt` files by choosing to create them on-the-fly as inline code at runtime.
+It's possible to bypass the need to package your prompts explicitly in `skprompt.txt` files by choosing to create them on-the-fly as inline code at runtime.
 Let's take `summarizeBlurbFlex`:

 ```summarizeBlurbFlex
 Summarize the following text in two sentences or less.